Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Emerging Anthropic

-PANEL 09 Intelligence Brief 8 QUERIES
+PANEL 09 Frequently Asked Questions 8 QUERIES

 Generative AI creates content reactively.
 It waits for a prompt, produces output, and stops.
 Agentic AI pursues goals proactively.
 It decomposes objectives into sub-tasks, invokes external tools, maintains persistent memory, and adapts in real time.
 Generative AI is a “brilliant artist.”
 Agentic AI is an “autonomous project manager.”